Chock full o'Nuts: History

 To assure those with allergies to nuts, the company began adding the slogan "NO NUTS!
-100% Coffee" to its packaging in the 2000s.
-(The coffee blend itself has never contained nuts.)
+100% Coffee" to its packaging in the 2000s (the coffee blend itself has never contained nuts).

-The company also sells their single serve K-Cup variation called "A Better Cup by Design".

 Marketing

 Jingle

 The Chock full o'Nuts advertising jingle was based on the song, "That Heavenly Feeling", written by Bernie Wayne and Bill Silbert.
-Sung by company founder William Black's wife, cabaret singer Page Morton Black, it received extensive airplay on both radio and television in the 1950s and 1960s.
-The original lyrics went:
+It was sung by company founder William Black's wife, cabaret singer Page Morton Black; it received extensive airplay on both radio and television in the 1950s and 1960s.
+The original lyrics:

 The company was compelled to alter the lyrics from "Rockefeller's money" to "a millionaire's money" after being sued by New York governor Nelson Rockefeller, who owned coffee interests in Latin America.
 Mid-2000s versions of the jingle replace "millionaire" with "billionaire".

-The Bucket List film prop
+Use in film

-Chock full o'Nuts coffee cans serve as a plot element in the 2007 film The Bucket List, starring Jack Nicholson, Morgan Freeman and Sean Hayes.
+Chock full o'Nuts coffee cans are a plot element in the 2007 film The Bucket List.

+Chock full o'Nuts features as a derelict location in John Carpenter's 1981 film Escape from New York.